Pavillionaire/DiscussionRepository/README.md

 # Discussion Repository
 This is a repository made primarily for discussing various ideas and plans.
-Say hello in the chat!
+Go to the Discussions Section to say hi!